Richard Hallows

 Improved the experience of London's most-read newspaper

-I consulted on the design system for The Standard.
+I consulted on the fluid design system for The Standard.
 It uses fluid typography to create an optimal reading experience for 1.4 million daily users.

 I brought about effective collaboration and cost savings by bridging the gap between design and development.